noguntuberu/codelitt/README.md

 ## Instructions

-The goal of this exercise is to create a demo calendar application using React.
-We strongly recommend create-react-app to make the bootstrapping of your application really easy.
+The goal of this exercise is to create a demo calendar application using VueJS.
 Please don't use a `calendar` library, we would like to see your own calendar logic.